IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

 3. Choose compute option: **EC2** (managed) or **Fargate** (serverless).

 **Result:** AWS provides a convenient, scalable, and efficient container environment—so you can focus on building and improving your application.

+## AWS Purpose-Built Compute Services

+* **AWS Elastic Beanstalk:**

+  * Simplifies deployment and management of applications on EC2.
+  * Automatically provisions and configures infrastructure (network, instances, load balancers, scaling).
+  * Allows saving and redeploying environment configurations.
+  * You retain visibility and control over the underlying resources.

+* **AWS Batch:**

+  * Ideal for compute-intensive workloads like data processing, simulations, and large-scale calculations.
+  * Automatically manages and scales infrastructure across EC2 instances.
+  * Lets you focus on development and analysis instead of server management.

+* **Amazon Lightsail:**

+  * Simplified and cost-effective hosting for web apps and websites.
+  * Handles much of the complexity of traditional hosting.
+  * Great for users who want a quick, easy-to-manage solution.

+* **AWS Outposts:**

+  * Provides a **hybrid cloud** solution by extending AWS infrastructure to on-premises environments.
+  * Offers a consistent AWS experience both locally and in the cloud.
+  * Ideal for use cases requiring low latency, data residency, or hybrid integration.

+**Summary:**
+AWS provides purpose-built compute services for different needs—from simple app hosting and batch processing to hybrid deployments—helping you focus on your goals while AWS manages the heavy lifting.